twitter/finatra/README.md

           "location": {
             "lat": "9999"
           },
-          "sensitive": "abc"
+          "nsfw": "abc"
         }""",
       andExpect = BadRequest,
       withJsonBody = """
         {
           "errors" : [
-            "message size [0] is not between 1 and 140",
+            "message: size [0] is not between 1 and 140",
-            "location.lat [9999.0] is not between -85 and 85",
+            "location.lat: [9999.0] is not between -85 and 85",
-            "location.long is a required field",
+            "location.long: field is required",
-            "sensitive's value 'abc' is not a valid boolean" ]
+            "nsfw: 'abc' is not a valid boolean"
+          ]
         }
         """)